 Vans launched the Style # 36 or more commonly known as the Old Skool model in the market as their first ever first skateboarding shoe with a leather panel and suede toebox for added longevity.
 It was the first Vans sneaker to showcase their iconic Side Stripe trademark, which was the result of Paul Van Doren, one of the founders, random doodle.

 The Old Skool was usually seen used by enthusiasts in the 80s to express their creativity.
 Fans began to customize their pair to convey themselves which further catapulted the fame of this silhouette to the masses.
-The 90s era also skyrocketed the popularity of the Vans in the entertainment world.
+The 90s era also skyrocketed the popularity of Vans shoes in the entertainment world.
 Many rock stars, celebrities, and hip-hop personalities were seen sporting the Vans Old Skool in public events.

 Also, various collaborations were conceived during this era that formed a crucial turn in the history of the sneakers domain.
 This decade was also the times when the Vans company started sponsoring sports events which turned them into a marketing company.

-The Vans Old Skool continues to dominate the current market because they could cater a wide range of consumers.
-The low-cut profile has been loved by skaters from 70s until the present days, and the company continues to launch a variety of versions apt for the current sneaker market's race.
+The Vans Old Skool continues to dominate the current market because they could cater to a wide range of consumers.
+The low-cut profile has been loved by skaters from 70s until the present days, and the company continues to launch a variety of Old Skool versions apt for the current sneaker market's race.

 The Vans Canvas Old Skool Lite, another rework of the classic Old Skool, highlights the innovative method of construction to produce a more comfortable, flexible, and lightweight footwear that works on and off the board.
 It displays all the iconic elements with better cushioning for all-day walking and high jumps and flip tricks.